crocs-muni/sec-certs/data/reference_annotations/readme.md

 - **Recertification**: The examined certificate is a re-certification of the referenced certificate.
 - **Previous version**: The product in the referenced certificate is a previous version of the product in the examined certificate and the recertification is not explicitly mentioned.
 - **On platform**: The examined certificate runs on a platform that is certified in the referenced certificate.
+- **Self**: The referenced certificate is the same as the examined certificate.

 ### Reference classification methodology